OpenAMP/openamp-docs/demos/docker_images.rst

 Let the SOC autoboot (don't stop at the U-boot count down) and then login as directed (user is root with no password).
 If you don't see the login prompt hit enter to get a fresh prompt.
-At SOC login, instructions will be printed for running the current demo.
+At SOC login (left tmux pane), instructions will be printed for running the current demo.

+The following snippet shows the login followed by the login_message printed immediately after login.

 ::